Skip to main content

 For more information, please read this guide to stoma-friendly toilets and visit the Colostomy UK website.

 We want to include as much information as possible on our Accessibility in Norwich page!
-If you make any changes or already have a stoma-friendly toilet, please let us know by emailing [email protected].
+If you make any changes, such as adapting to a stoma-friendly toilet, please let us know by emailing [email protected].

 This Month’s VisitEngland Sentiment Tracker

-In this month’s Sentiment Tracker, cost-of-living perceptions have declined, with most UK adults being ‘cautious and very careful’ (42%) or ‘alright and unaffected’ (28%).
+In this month’s Sentiment Tracker, cost-of-living perceptions have declined, with most UK adults being ‘cautious and very careful’ (49%).

-Intentions for overnight domestic trips in spring and summer are in line with last year, with 68% committed to UK trips for April.
-The number of UK adults more likely to choose UK trips (36%) outweighs overseas travel (26%) because they’re easier to plan (53%), with perceived financial barriers to overnight domestic trips declining overall.
+Intentions for overnight domestic trips in spring and summer are in line with last year, with 67% very committed to UK trips for May, a slight rebound on last month.
+The number of UK adults more likely to choose UK trips (37%) outweighs overseas travel (28%) because they’re cheaper (55%).
+Perceived financial barriers to overnight domestic trips have increased, with ‘cost of fuel’ rising 15% from March.

-Short breaks continue to dominate, with the top destination ‘a city or large town’ for April – June and July – September and ‘hotel/ motel/ inn’ the leading accommodation.
+Short breaks will dominate the next few months, including June and July, with the top destination ‘a city or large town’ for April – June and July – September and ‘hotel/ motel/ inn’ the leading accommodation.
 The top motivation remains ‘family time or time with my partner’ for both periods and ‘trying local food and drink’ the top activity, followed by ‘walking, hiking or rambling’.